- Christian Levett and the Mougins Museum of Classical Art

 In 2009, a workshop on ‘Egyptians and Foreigners in the Nile Delta: Trade and Interaction’ was held at the British Museum with scholars working on Naukratis and related sites such as Kom Firin, Sais, Tell Dafana, and Herakleion-Thonis.
 This was a first step in aiming for a broader and more balanced view of Naukratis.

-As a second phase of the project, a collaboration with Penny Wilson of Durham University was initiated and external funding sought.
-This began in 2011 with three project curators, supported by academic experts and student volunteers, working in partnership with curators and collections managers in museums and institutions with holdings of Naukratis material.
-Their aim is to re-unite and re-contextualise the entire body of finds from Naukratis.
-This includes both Greek and Egyptian objects from the site’s beginnings in the seventh century BC through to the end of the Ptolemaic period.
+As a second phase of the project, a collaboration with Penny Wilson of Durham University was initiated and external funding obtained.
+This new phase began in 2011 with three project curators, supported by academic experts and student volunteers, working in partnership with curators, collections managers and archivists in museums and institutions with holdings of Naukratis material.
+A key aim was to re-unite, re-contextualise and analyse the entire body of finds from Naukratis, including both Greek and Egyptian objects from the site’s beginnings in the seventh century BC through to the seventh century AD.
+For finds retrieved during the pioneering fieldwork and collecting activities at Naukratis between 1884 and 1903 this work is now completed, and over 18,000 objects from more than 70 museums worldwide are published an online catalogue.
+This catalogue is accompanied by over thirty chapters on Naukratis and its material, and more will be added as our research progresses.

-This work will, finally, provide a solid foundation for a new analysis of the history and development of the site as an Egyptian, Greek and Roman town and a centre of cross-cultural contact.
+The following sections provide more detail on the various aspects of our work.
+Taken together, they will, finally, provide a solid foundation for a new analysis of the history and development of Naukratis as an Egyptian, Greek and Roman town and a centre of cross-cultural contact.

 Research around the world, and at home